RSM-git/mlops_fake_real_news/reports/README.md

 > Answer:

 We used the debugger, one in the group had problems with the debugger not working and used print states and old ways of debugging.
+When debugging Docker containers, it was helpful to utilize caching, such that we would not install 1GB of pytorch and its dependancies on every build.
+In general, we tried to make thing work locally, and then deploy to production afterwards.
+Doing so, will eliminate suspicion of our logical code, and make sure that the remaining error are associated with administrating the cloud services.

 ## Working in the cloud

 > In the following section we would like to know more about your experience when developing in the cloud.